-1. Discipline: Discipline occurs when any of the following actions is taken with respect to any employee: salary decrease, written warning, suspension, demotion.
+Discipline.
+Discipline occurs when any of the following actions is taken with respect to any employee: written warning, suspension, disciplinary demotion.

-2. Dismissal: A Dismissal is the termination of the employment of a no n-probationary regular status employee initiated by the University for any of the reasons set forth in this article.
+Dismissal.
+A Dismissal is the termination of the employment of a non-probationary regular status employee initiated by the University for any of the reasons set forth in this article.

-3. Demotion: A Demotion is the assignment of an employee from his or her current position to a position in a class having a lower salary maximum, or to a position at a lower rate of pay, when such assignment is made for disciplinary reasons.
+Demotion.
+A Demotion is the assignment of an employee from their current position to a position in a class having a lower salary maximum, or to a position at a lower rate of pay, when such assignment is made for disciplinary reasons.

-Voluntary Termination occurs when an employee fails to notify the University of his/her absence for five (5) consecu tive assigned work days.
-Voluntary Termination is not Dismissal under the terms of this Agreement.
+Job Abandonment.
+Job Abandonment occurs when an employee fails to notify the University of their absence for five (5) consecutive assigned work days.
+Job Abandonment is not Dismissal under the terms of this Agreement.

 B. Grounds for Discipline and Dismissal

 A regular status employee may be disciplined or dismissed for just cause.
-For purposes of illustr ation but not limitation, such action may be taken for the following: violations of this Agreement, abuse of leave provisions, substance abuse, dishonesty or theft, violation of University rules, unauthorized absence, absenteeism, tardiness, insubordination or misconduct, unsatisfactory performance, or inability to perform the requirements of his/her job.
+For purposes of illustration but not limitation, such action may be taken for the following: violations of this Agreement, abuse of leave provisions, substance abuse, dishonesty or theft, violation of University rules, unauthorized absence, absenteeism, tardiness, insubordination or misconduct, unsatisfactory performance, or inability to perform the requirements of their job.

 C. Notice of Intent

 The University may discipline without prior Notice of Intent by written warning or suspension without pay for five (5) days or less.
-The University shall provide written notice, as describe in Part C.2., below, of Intent to discipline by suspension without pay for more than (5) working days, salary decrease, demotion, or dismissal.
+The University shall provide written notice, as described in Part C.2-5, below, of intent to discipline by suspension without pay for more than (5) working days, disciplinary demotion, or dismissal.

-i) inform the employee of the disciplinary action intended and the effective date of the action:
+a. inform the employee of the intended disciplinary action and the effective date of the action;

-iii) inform the employee of the right to respond, the person to whom any response must be directed, and the fact that such response must be received by said person within ten (10) work days of the date of issuance of the Notice;
+c. inform the employee of the right to respond, the person to whom any response must be directed, and the fact that such response must be received by said person within ten (10) work days of the date of issuance of the Notice; and

-iv) inform the employee of his/her right to representation.
+d. inform the employee of their right to representation.

 The employee shall be entitled to respond, either orally or in writing, to the Notice of Intent described above.
 Such response must be received within ten (10) work days from the date of issuance of the Notice of Intent.
-After review of an employee’s timely response, if any, the University shall notify the employee of any action to be taken.
-Such action to be taken may not include discipline any more severe than that described in the Notice of Intent.
+After review of an employee’s timely response, if any, the University shall notify the employee and the Union of any action to be taken.
+Such action to be taken may not include discipline any more severe than that described in the Notice.
 However, the University may reduce such discipline without the issuance of a further Notice of Intent.

-The University may place an employee on Investigato ry Leave without prior notice in order to review or investigate allegations of conduct which, in the University’s view, would warrant relieving the employee i mmediately from all work duties.
+1. The University may place an employee on Investigatory Leave without prior notice in order to review or investigate allegations of conduct which, in the University’s view, would warrant relieving the employee immediately from all work duties.
 The employee will be on paid administrative leave status for the duration of the leave.

 Disciplinary action records as well as counseling memoranda (including letters of concern and letters of expectation) are in effect from the date of issuance until eighteen (18) consecutive months have transpired without any further disciplinary action as defined in this Article.
 At the employee’s written request, disciplinary letters as well as counseling memoranda (including letters of concern and letters of expectation) no longer in effect shall be removed from the employee’s file.
 The employee may, at any time, submit written responses to disciplinary actions for inclusion in the employee’s file.